CodinGame/codingame-game-engine/playground/misc/misc-3-release-notes.md

 - Fixed a bug in the TooltipModule causing tooltips to stay visible permanently.
 - BufferedGroup will now dynamically resize to fit contents.
+- Fixed outstanding CSS issues in the statement preview page.

 ## 3.15.5